 Sparkling Wines.
 These range from pricier Champagnes to inexpensive Cavas from Spain.
 Either way, most people love a glass of bubbly.
 You can serve a glass as an apéritif as well as at the table.

 For roast turkey (or chicken), you want a red that doesn’t overwhelm the turkey—one without heavy tannins.

 Beaujolais.
 This French wine is a favorite among those who like lots of jammy fruit.
 While regular Beaujolais ages in barrels before its release, 10 days or so before every Thanksgiving, Beaujolais Nouveau—the unaged, fresh wine—arrives in the United States.
 It’s very light and fruity.
 Read more about it.

 Pinot Noir.
 Our personal favorite and the top choice for Thanksgiving wines, based on a survey by readers of Wine Spectator.
 This medium-bodied wine pairs well with white meat, dark meat, and all of the dishes.

 Zinfandel.
 Many wine connoisseurs serve this wine with their turkey—an American grape for the quintessential American holiday.
 It’s the most full-bodied and richest of the wines on our list.

-What to serve with dessert?
 See our chart on wine and dessert pairings.